Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Virginia, our data show that Roanoke's latest annual appreciation rate is lower than 70% of the other cities and towns in Virginia.
+Relative to Virginia, our data show that Roanoke's latest annual appreciation rate is higher than 90% of the other cities and towns in Virginia.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Roanoke differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Roanoke - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Roanoke real estate investment or home purchase decisions.

 |$555,001 - $832,000||1.4|

 |$222,001 - $333,000||10.2|

 |Value Relative to Nation||Value Relative to State|

 Last 12 Months: